I. Systems, Models and Frameworks

 We begin Process Models with II.
 Decision Cycle Models, loops aimed at producing more foresighted decisions and actions, both personally and in organizations.
 Here we will introduce the Eight Skills of Adaptive Foresight, a cyclic practice model that fits the Toffler-Amara Three Ps of Foresight model and Gallup’s Leadership Domains model into the Shewhart-Deming Learn-See-Do-Review decision cycle.
 Given the Eight Skills grounding in these three broadly valuable models, we think they are a particularly complete and powerful approach to foresight practice.

-The Eight Skills are so central to building Adaptive Foresight, in our view, that we use them to organize the various Foresight Methods professionals can employ with their clients, which we turn to in Chapter 10.
+The Eight Skills are so central to building Adaptive Foresight, in our view, that we use them to organize the various Foresight Methods professionals can employ with their clients, which we turn to in Chapter 6 (Methods and Frameworks).
 So we suggest paying particular attention to this model.

 Our next set of process models are introduced in III.
 Change Curves and Other Cycle Models, where we’ll review patterns of change that are common to a variety of complex systems relevant to foresight work.

 We will also introduce a few frameworks, a set of process recipes for producing useful foresight work.
 Frameworks are usually considered by their authors to be “recipes”, not models.
 The “chefs” that develop frameworks typically encourage you to experiment with them, and vary the recipe to your taste.
 As with any recipe you may find more or less of certain steps, or the addition or subtraction of steps, to improve the outcome with particular clients.